Stan Cummins: Career

-In 1983, after his Sunderland contract had expired, Cummins joined Crystal Palace instead of Newcastle United and Kevin Keegan, a move he deeply regrets, returning to Sunderland a year later.
+In 1983, after his Sunderland contract had expired, Cummins joined Crystal Palace instead of Newcastle United, returning to Sunderland a year later.
 He had played with Keegan in John Craggs's Testimonial Match in 1982 and enjoyed Keegan's style of play.
 His second spell at Roker Park was short-lived.
 He was a member of the Sunderland Squad who got to the 1985 League Cup Final at Wembley Stadium but couldn't play because he was cup-tied.
 In May 1985 he captained Sunderland to victory over Middlesbrough in the Final of the Bradford City Disaster Fund North East of England Six-a-Side Tournament held at Teesside Park.
 All of the proceeds went to Bradford City F.C.
 In all he made 165 appearances for Sunderland.
 He left the club following relegation in 1985 for the US at the age of 26 and joined the Minnesota Strikers on a three-year contract in the Major Indoor Soccer League (MISL).
 The Strikers reached the 1986 MISL Championship only to lose 4 games to 3 (best of seven) to the San Diego Sockers.
 However, they were crowned MISL Eastern Division Champions in 1988 and on 8 April Cummins scored a hat-trick in the Strikers 4–2 victory against the Chicago Sting and he was carried shoulder high from the playing field by his teammates at the end of the game.
 The club folded at the end of the season and so Cummins joined the Kansas City Comets for the 1988/89 season.
 He played in all of the Comets games that season along with teammate Greg Ion.
 An entertaining and skilful player, Cummins' career spanned 14 years, 10 years in the English Football League where he made 251 appearances in both League and Cup Competitions scoring 50 goals, 2 seasons in the NASL and 4 years in the MISL, USA.
 He retired as a professional player in 1990 and has a UEFA 'B' coaching certificate.